marcbunyan/vromm/README.md

 I’ve made this as OS agnostic as possible so that you can compile this on the systems you require.

-Please note that I’ve simply added the API login credentials to the code below, please use your preferred method to secure the details required. (keyvault etc.)
+Please note that I’ve simply added the API login credentials to the code below, please use your preferred method to secure things according to your own internal practices.

 This code is a starter for ten - feel free to modify this as you see fit.